Photo credits @David Seradell

 The Path to Sustainability

 Why is it a problem?
-As top predators, Mako sharks accumulate heavy metals (like mercury) from the large amounts of prey that they consume.
+As top predators and fastest sharks in the world, Mako sharks accumulate heavy metals (like mercury) from the large amounts of prey that they consume.
 Mercury is a neurotoxin.
 The mercury in their meat is passed on to the human consumer with potentially serious health risks.

 From August 17th to August 28th, country representatives from around the world will be attending CITES CoP18 in Geneva, Switzerland, to review and decide on which wildlife species should benefit from greater protection.
 This year, there is an opportunity to include Mako sharks in CITES’s regulation, which would make the trade of Mako shark products internationally more regulated.